Interpol elects United Arab Emirates official as president

 Hedges was pardoned by UAE President Sheikh Khalifa bin Zayed Al Nahyan, but Emirati officials still insist Hedges was spying for Britain’s MI6 intelligence agency, without offering definitive proof to support their claims.
 He, his family and British diplomats have repeatedly denied the charges.

+Sayed Ahmed Alwadaei, an activist with the Bahrain Institute for Rights and Democracy, warned al-Raisi’s election “represents the beginning of a dangerous era, with authoritarian regimes now able to dictate international policing.”

+“No one is safe from the abuse of Interpol and authoritarian regimes,” Alwadaei said in a statement.

-Al-Raisi has run a slick campaign for the presidential post, traveling the world to meet lawmakers and government officials and boasting academic degrees from the U.K. and the U.S. and years of experience of policing.
+Al-Raisi traveled the world to meet lawmakers and government officials as part of his election campaign, boasting academic degrees from the U.K. and the U.S. and years of experience of policing.

 He has said in a LinkedIn post that the UAE prioritizes “the protection of human rights at home and abroad.”